triton-inference-server/triton_distributed/examples/python_rs/llm/tensorrt_llm/README.md

 **Launch the servers**

-Launch context and generation servers.
+Launch context and generation servers.\
-Here, WORLD_SIZE is the total number of servers along with the distributed config of each server.
-For example, if we have 1 TP 1 context server and 2 TP2 generation servers, WORLD_SIZE = 5.
+WORLD_SIZE is the total number of workers covering all the servers described in disaggregated configuration.\
+Reason: 2 TP2 generation servers are 2 servers but 4 workers/mpi executor.

 ```bash
 cd /workspace/examples/python_rs/llm/tensorrt_llm/